-The Smart Bearings division investigates the electrical properties of rolling and plain bearings.
+The eTribosystems division investigates the electrical properties of rolling and plain bearings.
 By integrating rolling bearings into electrical circuits during operation, novel phenomena can be observed.
 One focus is the investigation of damaging effect of bearing currents.
 The spread of electric drives is also increasing in the course of the electrification of mobility, where damaging bearing currents occur in inverter-fed electric motors and lead to a bearing failure in the shortest possible time.
 If the electrical currents remain below a damaging effect, rolling and plain bearings can be used sensorial by measuring their electrical impedance to describe bearing forces or lubricant properties.
 To investigate these research fields, the department relies on experiments on the Athene rolling bearing test bench and other test facilities as well as on methods of numerical simulation and analytical modelling of the observed phenomena.

 Furthermore, the limits of existing product development methods are analyzed and their enhancement for their application in mechanical and mechatronic engineering is examined.